-Clark collages with found paper to reflect the fragmented and complex tactility of decay.
-Once he achieves a dimensional foundation, various medias like charcoal, pastel, and graphite are used to bring definition and depth to these raw materials.
-The processes of collage and drawing alternate between themselves lending to a seamless blend of the two mediums.
-It often takes months for the structure to appear out of the many scraps of paper and scribble, for as Clark describes, “something very energized and present to escape out of a slow history of abandonment”.
-Clark’s sculptural work further links concept and process.
-Materials like wood, polystyrene, and plastic are arranged and aged to emphasize a specific part of the structure.
-Clark’s 2- and 3-dimensional artwork illustrates the extent to which a small disturbance in a system’s parts can disrupt the entirety.
-As his sculptural work provides a closer look into a weathering section, his two-dimensional collage builds the narrative of the structure’s story.
-As both become completely intertwined, Clark transitions into his structures and captures swift momentum.
-Perhaps even more process-based than sourced from a compilation of historical imagery, Clark's new artwork captures our transient movement through our architectural landscape.
+Clark’s sculptural artwork further links concept and process.
+Wood, polystyrene, and plastic are arranged and aged to emphasize a specific part of the structure.
+Clark’s 2- and 3-dimensional artwork illustrates the extent to which a small disturbance in a system can disrupt the entirety.
+While his sculptural artwork provides a closer look into a weathering section, Clark's collaged artwork provides the narrative.
+As both are intertwined, he transitions into the structures with swift momentum.
+Perhaps even more process-based than sourced from a compilation of historical imagery, Clark's current artwork captures our transient movement through this architectural landscape.

 View Seth Clark's 2020 BoxHeart Exhibit, Transience.